F-scheduler: illuminating the free-lunch design space for fast sampling of diffusion models

-We then visualize the decode trajectory of using different discrete methods by applying the same sampler DPM++ 1s sampler in \cref{compareDifferentTimeSchedule}.
-The normal time schedule using Free-U will generate a trajectory similar to the method using Karras' time schedule without using Free-U, which exhibits the evidence of our previous claim.
+To further show the influence of the Free-U on the black box ODE solver, we then visualize the decoded trajectory using different discrete methods by utilizing the same sampler DPM++ 1s sampler in \cref{compareDifferentTimeSchedule}.
+The uniform time schedule using Free-U generates a feature in the first two steps that is similar to the \citet{karras2022elucidating} time schedule without Free-U, while totally different to the normal uniform sampler without using Free-U, providing evidence that Free-U increases the moving distance at the beginning of the inference.
+And if we use karras or a similar time schedule, it will have an unwilling effect, since it's large enough at the beginning step.

+To prevent this problem, another method is to parameterize the start step of using the U-Net decorator in an existing solver.
+However, experimental results show that this Vallina method doesn't work either.
+We visualize the 6-step inference result combining the free-U and UniPC solver in \cref{compareDifferentStepInUniPC}.